mohammadrezamansouri/-Adaptive-Edge-Preserving-Smoothing/README.md

-# -Adaptive Edge-Preserving Smoothing Filter Implementation
+# Adaptive Edge-Preserving Smoothing Filter Implementation

 This project is a Python implementation of the *"Intensity and Scale Adjustable Edge-Preserving Smoothing Filter"* by Kazu Mishiba.
 The method improves traditional edge-preserving filters by introducing real-time control over both edge intensity and scale.
 By utilizing a novel variance-based metric, it effectively smooths textures while preserving significant edges, making it suitable for real-time image processing applications.